redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Adding location tracking

 We're getting toward the end of the tutorial here, but before we go, I'd like to add that location tracking piece that I mentioned way back in the beginning.
-These next bit of code should be easily understood.
+This next bit of code should be easily understood if you've gotten this far as it's not really doing anything I haven't talked about already.

 Add a new file called `location-router.js` in the `routers` folder:

 ```javascript
 import { Router } from 'express'